 (2) Revocation is effective upon communication by the principal to the attending physician or health care provider, or to the health care representative.
-If the communication is to the health care representative, and the principal is incapable and is under the care of a health care provider known to the representative, the health care representative must promptly inform the attending physician or health care provider of the revocation.
+If the communication is to the health care representative,

 (3) Upon learning of the revocation, the health care provider or attending physician shall cause the revocation to be made a part of the principal's medical records.